nasa/CCDD/README.md

 * Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.6 has been released **

+Below is a brief description of what has changed in version 2.1.6
+* Changed the JSON and CSV exports to eliminate array members that have no 'unique values; i.e., values that are not inherited from the array definition.
+This reduces the size of the export file(s).
+The JSON and CSV import methods automatically insert any 'missing' array members.
+Note that this mimics the behavior of EDS and XTCE export/import
+* Corrected JSON and CSV importing and exporting of application and telemetry scheduler data
+* Updated the XTCE export to include tags required by the schema (these 'extra' tags/fields are ignored by CCDD when importing).
+Also, certain name fields do not allow characters that are part of table paths and parameter names.
+The export operation converts these to a format accepted by the schema; when importing the reverse conversion is done to restore the paths/names.
+The CCDD XTCE export files successfully validate against the schema
+* Corrected a bug that prevented adding columns to a table type definition for larger databases
+* Changed the order in which table type column definition updates are applied (from additions, modifications, deletions to deletions, modifications, additions - this matches how table row changes are handled).
+Deletions must be made before modifications since otherwise, in certain circumstances, the deletions are handled as column name changes, resulting in database errors
+* Added default XTCE parameter values for command line export
+* Corrected an XTCE export parameter omission when exporting to multiple files in the file I/O handler
+* Removed the external XTCE export script hooks
+* The recent projects and recent tables menu items have been moved to sub-menus.
+This prevents a long name making the main menu extremely wide
+* Changed the Restore CSV and Restore JSON command behavior to mimic that of the Restore DBU command.
+This means that '_restored' is appended to the original project database name, and if the a database already exists with that name then a sequence number is also appended to make the name unique
+* When a script association is selected in the Script Manager dialog the table tree highlights the association's table(s).
+Formerly, the first reference to the table is highlighted (i.e., the prototype, even if the table also is a root).
+This is changed: For a root table, the table is highlighted in the Parents & Children portion of the table; the table is not highlighted in the Prototypes portion of the tree.
+If the table is only a prototype (not a root or child table) then the table is highlighted in the Prototypes portion of the table tree
+* Corrected the method for obtaining a list of selected tables, without the child tables, from a table tree
+* Corrected the wildcard pattern match to handle special characters
+* Made the path to the user's guide (accessible from the Help menu) a user-definable setting in the program Preferences dialog
+* Removed storing/retrieving the data table data field column names in CSV exports files
+* Updated the User's Guide

 *** Version 2.1.5 has been released **

 Below is a brief description of what has changed in version 2.1.5